Propylene Glycol vs Ethylene Glycol | The Best Choice for HVAC Systems?

 Get in touch to learn more about the fluid testing services CORECHEM offers.

-Which is less toxic – ethylene or propylene glycol?
+Which is less toxic – Ethylene or Propylene Glycol?

 Propylene glycol is considered less toxic than ethylene glycol.
 Propylene glycol is biodegradable and available as a food-grade antifreeze making this the safer choice for open-loop, geothermal, or food-grade systems.
 It is “generally recognized as safe” by the Food and Drug Administration (FDA).

-Propylene vs ethylene – which glycol is best for your HTF system?
+Propylene vs Ethylene – which glycol is best for your HTF system?

 When it comes to which of the two glycols is best for a HVAC system, it really is dependent on the type of system you have and your heat transfer requirements.
 Generally speaking, ethylene glycol is an ideal choice if thermal performance is important and there is no possibility of contact with humans.
 If toxicity is your number one concern, then propylene glycol is likely to be the safest choice.